 Inability to support all global users effectively

-Travelers in different countries can have significantly different mobile experiences, dependent on both the device they are using and also the speed of the network.
+Travellers in different countries can have significantly different mobile experiences, dependent on both the device they are using and also the speed of the network.
 While some will of course access the solution on a brand-new iPhone, iPad or Galaxy, on a high speed 4G LTE network, others may well be using older or less powerful devices, on slower networks.

 This could present a significant problem when using a native app, as it could lead to a different user experiences and look-and-feel, dependent on the device, or the version of the app being used.
 Entry-level mobile devices with slower processors will also likely offer a degraded end-user experience.

 Compare this to a modern web app, which is delivered within the browser itself, and scales to perfectly fit whichever device it’s being accessed on.
 As no processing needs to be done on the device itself, the experience is just the same on any device, wherever and whenever it’s being used.
-For travelers, this means peace of mind, and for administrators, it eliminates the headache of needing to deploy, train, manage and support multiple versions of the app.
+For travellers, this means peace of mind, and for administrators, it eliminates the headache of needing to deploy, train, manage and support multiple versions of the app.

 Handling multiple languages can also be a challenge with native apps.
 While some vendors may claim that their solution is available in more than 20 languages, users may find that the native mobile app is only available in a subset of these languages.
 With a web app, full language support is offered across every device.